 How to Pair Throw Pillow Covers

-- Mixing in a little pattern adds visual interest and helps break up your pillows.
+Mixing in pattern adds visual interest and breaks your pillows up.
 Choose from block prints, stripes and more!

-- Texture allows you to add a solid color while making it feel special.
-Texture adds a lot of depth, so add in a few!
+Texture allows you to add a solid color while making it feel special.
+It also adds depth and warmth.

-- You’ll see I blended velvet into this pillowscape for texture – it doesn’t take much.
+You’ll see I blended velvet into this pillowscape for texture – little hints go a long way!

-- Tassels, ties, embroidery, anything goes!
-A little detail goes a long way so have fun with it!
+Tassels, ties, fringe, embroidery, leather zippers, anything goes!
+Have fun with it!

 Do Throw Pillows Have to Match?